vancouverwill/php_algorithms/algorithmFundamentals.md

 ## Big-Oh Notation

+Big Oh notiation is used for showing quickly what the asymptotic running time is in best case, worst case and if it is bounded both above and below by the asymptotic running time.

 Upper Bounds

 T(n) = o(f(n)) if and only if there exists constants c, n0 > 0 such that